 A clean commercial washroom equals clean hands for all

 Our study showed that 61% of office workers want cleaner washroom facilities at their place of business.
 If cleaner, more hygienic facilities encourage better habits amongst staff, employers should think about investing in them, while staff should consider the impact good hand-hygiene can have on colleagues.

 Not only is a lack of handwashing facilities or awareness programs putting individuals at risk of bad health around the world, but poor hand hygiene is also the biggest cause of office illness.

 Proper investment in workplace hygiene facilities will not only benefit a business by introducing a healthier and happier working environment for staff, but it may also see businesses losing fewer days to sickness while experiencing an increase in productivity as a result.

-For more information about the services and solutions we offered to improve hand hygiene practices, please feel free to contact us or call us on 0800 313 4972, and we will be more than happy to help.
+For more information about the services and solutions we offered to improve hand hygiene practices, please feel free to contact us and we will be more than happy to help.